Business conduct

 Prosecutor's Office of the Republic of Lithuania.

-• Violations of the rules on declarations of private interests;
+• infringements of the rules on declaration of private interests.

 The Trust Line cannot be used to make false accusations, nor can it be used for commercial or other general issues.